traefik/hub-static-analyzer-action/README.md

 ## Example

 The following example shows a fully configured workflow using this action and git hub token set in GH_TOKEN secret variable.
+The token is required to download public release of _hub-static-analyzer_ with `gh` cli, see [here](https://github.com/cli/cli/discussions/3820).

 ```yaml
 name: Traefik Hub Static Analyzer